AlexTo/simplywall/README.md

 $ docker-compose up
 ```

-Grab your coffee, the process may take a couple of minutes to download and start up ;)
+Grab your coffee, the process may take a couple of minutes to download and start up ;).

+Once done, open your browser and navigate to `http://localhost:3000/`

+Login with `username: alexto` and `password: password`.
+Enjoy! ;)

-A link to the app in action is hosted on Youtube [https://youtu.be/eF4h0ku1XTQ](https://youtu.be/eF4h0ku1XTQ)
+A video of the app in action is hosted on Youtube [https://youtu.be/eF4h0ku1XTQ](https://youtu.be/eF4h0ku1XTQ)

 ![](simplywall.png)

-### Architecture
+## Architecture

 The system is designed with micro-services architecture.
 The key components are as follows: